The Process: Nucs, Shaking, Caging, Packaging

 At the request of beekeepers in colder climates of the Northern states, we also produce the Carniolan cross.
 Our Carniolan breeders are mated in an isolated area and observed for a year prior to use in our breeding program.
 The Carniolan virgins are mated with our Italian drones, resulting in an excellent mix of both Italian and Carniolan traits which many customers prefer.
 The queen exhibits typical Carniolan overwintering behavior and her offspring possess the gentleness of our Italians.

-Integrity, hard work and determination were many qualities that Carl Koehnen demonstrated in his business and in everyday life.
-Those qualities have been passed down through all four generations of our family business.
+Integrity, hard work, and determination were many qualities that Carl Koehnen demonstrated in his business and in everyday life.
+Those qualities have been passed down through generations of our family business.

-Bill Koehnen (Carl’s oldest son) used to oversee the nuc making process.
-Today he checks in daily on how the day-to-day operations are going and is doing well at almost 90 years old.
-His son Mike is the company president, he oversees the financial aspects of the business as well as various other business matters.
-His son Steven is involved in the farming of almonds and walnuts (with Kalin) and is working alongside his dad learning the overall aspects of our business.
+Bill Koehnen (Carl’s oldest son) passed away in 2025.
+He used to oversee the nuc making process and checked in daily on the day-to-day operations of the farm.
+His son Mike is the company president, overseeing the financial aspects of the business as well as various other business matters.
+His son Steven oversees and manages our almond and walnut hullers, as well as working alongside his dad, learning the overall aspects of our business.

-Bob Koehnen (Carl’s youngest son) until his passing in November of 2014 oversaw the queen rearing.
+Bob Koehnen (Carl’s youngest son), until his passing in November of 2014, oversaw the queen rearing.
 His wife Yvonne still sews all the beekeeping veils and sleeves for all our employees and oversees our weekly harvest lunches.
-Kalin, Bob’s oldest son, oversees all farming aspects of our business and Bob’s youngest son Kamron oversees all beekeeping aspects of our business.
+Kalin, Bob’s oldest son, oversees all farming aspects of our business, and Kamron, Bob’s youngest son, oversees all beekeeping aspects of our business.
 Kamron’s wife Julie takes care of all the package bee and queen orders and scheduling during our bee season.
-Reed, Kamron’s son, is working alongside his dad learning all he can about the bees.
+Reed, Kamron’s son, manages all of our beekeepers and their daily tasks of beekeeping.

 Beekeeping is an intricate art, a dance with nature that demands precision and care.
 Within this fascinating world, a series of steps unfold, shapi...